kalekundert/wellmap/docs/basic_usage.rst

 3. Confirm the plate layout
 ===========================
-Confirm that the layout is correct by using the :prog:`bio96` command-line program to produce a visualization of the layout.
+Confirm that the layout is correct by using the :prog:`wellmap` command-line program to produce a visualization of the layout.
 This is an important step, because it's much easier to spot mistakes in the visualization than in the layout file itself.

 .. code-block:: console

-   $ bio96 std_curve.toml
+   $ wellmap std_curve.toml

 This maps shows that: